 This time is essential for your own mental health.
 It allows you to be you, the person your partner fell in love with, rather than just a mother to beautiful children.
 It gives you time to be yourself again, and let your hair down.
 This time, for any mother, is the best gift you can give yourself.

 Sometimes, motivating yourself to leave the house, put down the chores, and say goodbye to the kids for a couple of hours to go to the gym, go for a cycle, or play a sport can be difficult.
 It can feel selfish and self-indulgent, but also like a waste of time or money.

-For the same reason we are encouraged to take antenatal classes, we are encouraged to take hobby classes in adulthood.
+For the same reason, we are encouraged to take antenatal classes, we are encouraged to take hobby classes in adulthood.
 It is essential that we surround ourselves with like-minded people, support, and fun.
 These people become our support network, but they also become our friends.
-Because, chances are, if you can’t get out to do you hobbies, you probably don’t have must time for friends either.
-So enjoying a class or a club, just once a week, gives you a huge boost in your socialising, and you learn a new skill as a bonus.
+Because chances are, if you can’t get out to do your hobbies, you probably don’t have must time for friends either.
+So enjoying a class or a club, just once a week gives you a huge boost in your socialising, and you learn a new skill as a bonus.